-Rob Avila is in his third season as an assistant coach with the UC San Diego baseball program in 2014 after being named to the post in September of 2011.
+Rob Avila is in his fourth season as an assistant coach with the UC San Diego baseball program in 2015 after being named to the post in September of 2011.

 In his first year in La Jolla, Avila guided a staff that ranked third in the California Collegiate Athletic Association (CCAA) and 57th nationally in the NCAA Division II with a 3.88 ERA.
 The Tritons won their fourth successive CCAA regular-season and tournament titles.
 Junior ace Ryan Goodbrand posted an unblemished 11-0 record to earn All-America honorable mention, while three senior pitchers, Jeff Rauh, Elias Tuma and Tony York, were offered professional contracts at the end of the season.